VladislavZverintcev/ExampleServerClientTCP/README.md

-C# Example show how to get сommunication Server-Client with TCP proptocol
+C# Example show how to get сommunication Server-Client with TCP protocol